krosaen/ml-study/learning-log.md

 - comparing two stat categories in a Q->Q scatter plots with best fit linear regression lines and correlation coefficients (also adding 3rd C dimension by labeling player positions)
 - some C->Q comparisons of stats across guard / forward / center positions

-IPython, numpy and scipy continue to shine, was really easy to find examples of making scatterplots and fitting regression lines.
-Check out the notebook [here]()
+IPython, numpy and scipy continue to shine, was really easy to find examples of making scatterplots and fitting regression lines, and has been fun getting my Python legs back.
+Check out the notebook [here](https://github.com/krosaen/ml-study/blob/master/basic-stats/nba-player-stats/NBA%20Player%20Stats.ipynb).

 ## Mon 3/21